MrDalo/frontend-testing-framework/README.md

 You can keep these in `accessibility-tests/` or integrate with e2e tests (e.g., Cypress + cypress-axe plugin):

 Store accessibility tests into `/tests/accessibility-tests/` folder.
-Name you test case file like `<name-of-test>.accessibility.test.ts`.
+Name you test case file like `<name-of-test>.accessibility.test.tsx`.

 **How to Run**